adorsys/datasafe/README.md

 Constantly evolving and extending scope, production traffic and support in open banking world call for high maintenance and service investments on our part.

 Henceforth, Adorsys will offer all versions higher than v1.0.0.1 of Datasafe under a dual-license model.
 Thus, this repository will be available either under Affero GNU General Public License v.3 (AGPL v.3) or alternatively under a commercial license agreement.

 We would like to thank all our users for their trust so far and are convinced that we will be able to provide an even better service going forward.

 For more information, advice for your implementation project or if your use case requires more time to adapt this change, please contact us at [sales@adorsys.com](mailto:sales@adorsys.com).
-For additional details please see the section “FAQ on Licensing Change”.
+For additional details please see the section [FAQ on Licensing Change](#faq-on-licensing-change).

 # General information
 Datasafe is a cross-platform library that allows sharing and storing data and documents securely.
 It encrypts